Magden, Maisprach, Olsberg und Giebenach schreiben Geschichte Das ehemalige Stift Olsberg. Foto/Photo: TES

-Magden, Maisprach, Olsberg and Giebenach write History
+Magden, Maisprach, Olsberg, Giebenach and Toblerones write History

 Small villages often write history in Switzerland.
-Not far from Rheinfelden (Canton of Aargau) are the villages of Magden (Canton of Basel-Landschaft), Olsberg (Canton of Basel-Landschaft and Canton of Aargau) and Maisprach and Giebenach (Canton of Basel-Landschaft).
+Not far from Rheinfelden (Canton of Aargau) are the villages of Magden (Canton of Aargau), Olsberg (Canton of Basel-Landschaft and Canton of Aargau) and Maisprach and Giebenach (Canton of Basel-Landschaft).

 Magden